koen12344/website/_plugins/post-to-google-my-business.md

 Released in 2018 and still actively maintained.
 The plugin currently has over 8000 active installs and holds 100+ 5-star reviews.

 Post to Google My Business lets you (auto-)publish your WordPress posts to your Google Business Profile.
-Alongside that it has advanced features for managing GBP posts at scale, making it a great and affordable solution for webdev- & SEO agencies to manage GBP posts for customers.
+Alongside that, it has advanced features for managing GBP posts at scale, making it a great and affordable solution for webdev- & SEO agencies to manage GBP posts for customers.

 {% include gallery caption="Plugin screenshots" %}